2015-16 Humboldt’s Footprint 2.0

 For the third time, 17 Bachelor and Master Students of the Departments of European Ethnology, Philosophy, Geography, Agricultural Economics and Economics were funded by Stiftung Humboldt-Universität in 2015-16 to perform joint small research projects on the larger topic of ‘Humboldt’s footprint’.

-The aim of this research group was to discuss and to investigate notions of sustainability centering around knowledge using the example of an interdisciplinary work space such as the IRI THESys.
-Starting from ideas and concepts in the successful lecture series ‘Studium Oecologicum’ (a study programme discussing topics on sustainability initiated in the summer term 2015), the students’ research group focused on three major aspects in the light of sustainability: forms of generating knowledge in an interdisciplinary work space, forms of knowledge transfer and forms of knowledge maintenance and management.
-Questions that play an important role are: How does interdisciplinarity contribute to knowledge production?
+The aim of this research group was to discuss and investigate notions of sustainability centering around knowledge using the example of an interdisciplinary work space such as the IRI THESys.
+Starting from ideas and concepts in the successful lecture series ‘Studium Oecologicum’ (a study program discussing topics on sustainability initiated in the summer term 2015), the students’ research group focused on three major aspects in the light of sustainability: forms of generating knowledge in an interdisciplinary work space, forms of knowledge transfer and forms of knowledge maintenance and management.
+Questions that played an important role were: How does interdisciplinarity contribute to knowledge production?
 What different forms of knowledge transfer exist at the Humboldt-Universität, not only between students and lecturers, but also among researchers?
 How are research results administrated and how is knowledge documented in times of digital media?
-The students examined those questions at IRI THESys itself and to subsequently made their results available to the public in form of a new series of student papers.
+The students examined those questions at IRI THESys itself and subsequently made their results available to the public in form of a new series of student papers.
 Read it in German here: Schriftenreihe des Studium Oecologicum